-James Phillips and Jeff Smith
+James Phillips and Jeff M. Smith

-Terrorist groups come in many forms but have one thing in common: the use of violence to achieve their political objectives, whether those objectives are religious, ethnic, or ideological.
+All terrorist groups, no matter what form they may take, have one thing in common: the use of violence to achieve their political objectives, whether those objectives are religious, ethnic, or ideological.
 In general, terrorist groups operate in a very local context, usually within a specific country or sub-region.
 Sometimes a terrorist group's objectives extend beyond the internationally recognized borders of a state because its members' identity as a group transcends such legal or geographic boundaries.